python/cpython/Doc/distutils/builtdist.rst

 Windows, is far more convenient for users even if your distribution doesn't include any extensions.

-The :command:`bdist` command has a :option:`--formats` option, similar to the :command:`sdist` command, which you can use to select the types of built distribution to generate: for example, ::
+The :command:`bdist` command has a :option:`!--formats` option, similar to the :command:`sdist` command, which you can use to select the types of built distribution to generate: for example, ::